 The Children of the Dark

-“Technology is ubiquitous in the world of Upwind, and is a strange synthesis of lost science, baroque invention and raw elementalism.
-Engineers and technicians across the Kingdoms are creative designers and skillful builders, but despite their considerable abilities, there are ﬁnite limits to what they can construct.
-To go beyond these limits, to build the devices and machines most critical to the lives of the Kin, they must incorporate Arcanotechnology in their constructions – components salvaged from the ruins left behind by the Masters of the Wind.
-The inherent rarity of these items, such as circuit boxes and spark bottles, make the Brotherhood's expeditions into the Dark vital to the technological foundations of the Kingdoms in the Light.
-These dangerous salvage missions have become essential to the very survival of Kin society.”
+“Technology is ubiquitous in the world of Upwind; it is a strange synthesis of lost science, baroque invention and raw elementalism.
+Engineers and technicians across the kingdoms are creative designers and skillful builders, but despite their abilities, there are finite limits to what they can construct with mundane materials.
+To go beyond these limits, to build the devices and machines most critical to the lives of the Kin, they must incorporate arcanotechnology in their constructions — components salvaged from the ruins left behind by the Masters of the Wind.
+The inherent rarity and value of these items, such as circuit boxes and spark bottles, makes the Guild’s expeditions into the Dark vital to the technological foundations of the Kingdoms in the Light.
+These dangerous salvage missions have become essential to the economy and infrastructure of Kin society.”